 Our Company was originally incorporated as "S. S. Kantilal Ishwarlal Sharebrokers and Investors Private Limited" as a private limited company under the provisions of the Companies Act, 1956, at Bombay, India, pursuant to a certificate of incorporation dated May 7, 1993, issued by the RoC.
 The name of our Company was changed to "S. S. Kantilal Ishwarlal Securities Private Limited" pursuant to a special resolution of our shareholders dated March 26, 1994, and a fresh certificate of incorporation dated April 22, 1994 was issued by the RoC.
-Subsequently, the name of our Company was changed to IDFC-SSKI Securities Private Limited, pursuant to a special resolution of our shareholders dated October 24, 2007, was issued by the RoC.
+Subsequently, the name of our Company was changed to IDFC-SSKI Securities Private Limited, pursuant to a special resolution of our shareholders dated September 21, 2007, and a fresh certificate of incorporation dated October 24, 2007, was issued by the RoC.
 Thereafter, pursuant to a shareholders' resolution dated February 12, 2008, our Company was converted into a public limited company and the name our Company was changed to "IDFC-SSKI Securities Limited", and a fresh certificate of incorporation dated March 10, 2008 was issued by the RoC.
 Pursuant to a special resolution dated February 16, 2010 passed by the shareholders, the name of our Company was changed to IDFC Securities Limited and a certificate of incorporation dated March 12, 2010 was issued by the RoC.
-The name our Company changed to "DAM Capital Advisors Limited" pursuant to a special resolution of our shareholders dated July 28, 2020, was issued by the RoC.
+The name our Company changed to "DAM Capital Advisors Limited" pursuant to a special resolution of our shareholders dated June 25, 2020, and a fresh certificate of incorporation dated July 28, 2020, was issued by the RoC.